 How We Work

 Blue Accounting uses metrics and relevant data to measure progress toward shared goals.
 For ErieStat, key water quality metrics were selected to track progress toward the shared phosphorus reduction goal.
 These metrics were selected to allow tracking of both total and dissolved phosphorus contributions from tributary rivers and streams to the lake.
-Water quality metrics are a starting point; additional metrics are anticipated in the future to measure progress of phosphorus control efforts on Lake Erie and the surrounding landscape.
+Water quality metrics are a starting point; additional metrics are anticipated in the future to measure progress of phosphorus control efforts in Lake Erie and on the surrounding landscape.

 Where We Work